hakonschia/reddit-android-client/README.md

 ## Installation

-The downloadable [APK](apk/app-release.apk) contains the application at commit `b92bcbd12aae24a809b8a45ed043bd152216c6e1` (#1114).
-To install the app via download the APK, open it on your phone, and follow the steps shown.
+The downloadable [APK](apk/app-release.apk) contains the application at commit `9edbc1b2d719dfa2b0d8b42f1c25b2d9d9c0465f` (#1219).
+To install the app download the APK, open it on your phone, and follow the steps shown.

 ### Build yourself